danielwilczak101/EasyGA_Hill_Climbing/README.md

 # Hill Climbing with Genetic Algorithms
 Hill climbing game built in pygame that is managed by a genetic algorithm.
 The genetic algorithm is made and managed by the python  package EasyGA.

+EasyGA has not been implimented in the game yet.
+Im still getting the game quarks worked out.

 ### Controls:
 Code based for alot of the features but basic input is allowed with: